Team-HSYT/Homestuck-YouTube-Mode-Mod/README.md

 Removes slurs (The original Homestuck contains 58 instances of the R slur and 2 instances of the F slur - assuming we didn't miss some.
 This mod replaces them with other words.
 We cannot guarantee we caught them all, however.)

 # Usage
 Extract the zip and copy the "youtube_mode" folder into the "mods" folder in your assets directory.
+Then enable the mod in settings.

 # Compatibility
 Tested on versions 2.0.5 and 2.0.6-pre-relase.
 Behavior on other versions is unknown.